 Scalability is much more straightforward with Dry Granulation – results achieved on the lab or pilot scale models can be replicated at the production scale.

-Disadvantages of Dry Granulation
+The disadvantages of the Dry Granulation method

 With any manufacturing process step, there will be some disadvantages, it won’t work for every single type of powder or drug.

 Raw material properties matter – the characteristics of the API and excipient powders are important.
 They must compress under pressure to form a solid compact.
-This can be tested on bench scale equipment to ensure the formulation has the desired compressibility characteristics.
+This can be tested on bench-scale equipment to ensure the formulation has the desired compressibility characteristics.

 When should I choose Dry Granulation compared to Wet Granulation or Direct Compression?